Bonk (series): Games

 Genjin Collection, a collection of the 3 Game Boy titles, was released for the Game Boy.

 Bonk's Return was released for mobile phones.
 It features gameplay similar to that of the first two Bonk games.

 Mekuttepon!
 (PC Genjin Version) (めくってポン!(PC原人版)), released on iPhone OS on 2008 in Japan, is part of Do the Hudson!!.

 Same Game (PC Genjin Version) (鮫亀(PC原人版)), released on iPhone OS on 2008 in Japan, is part of Do the Hudson!!.

 Meijin o Sagase!!
 (PC Genjin Version) (名人をさがせ!!(PC原人版)), released on iPhone OS on 2008 in Japan, is part of Do the Hudson!!.

 Dokka kawatta? (どっか変わった?(PC原人版)), released on iPhone OS on 2008 in Japan, is part of Do the Hudson!!.

 The TurboGrafx-16 version of Bonk's Adventure was released for the Virtual Console service at its launch on November 21, 2006.
-Bonk's Revenge was released on April 16, 2007, and Bonk 3: Bonk's Big Adventure was released on September 3, 2007, in the United States.
+Bonk's Revenge was released on April 16, 2007, and Bonk 3: Bonk's Big Adventure was released on September 3 in the same year, in the United States.

 Unreleased games

-A conversion of PC Genjin titled Genjin Show - Tobidase!
+A conversion of PC Genjin titled Genjin Show: Tobidase!
 VB Genjin was planned for the Virtual Boy, with a former Hudson Soft employee stating that he played Virtual Bomberman as reference during development but the adaptation was scrapped due to the commercial and critical failure of the platform.
 PC Alajin, Bonk Strategy (Uesugi Genjin in Japan), PC Genjin no Te-to-Risu, Bonk IV: The Role-Playing Game/Bonk's Quest (RPG Genjin in Japan), Ultra Genjin and Bonk 3D were planned for the TurboGrafx-16, Nintendo 64 and Nintendo 3DS respectively, but were never released.
 Ultra Genjin eventually became Bomberman Hero for the Nintendo 64.
-A new Bonk game developed by Pi Studios, Bonk: Brink of Extinction, had been announced for the PlayStation Network, Xbox Live Arcade, and WiiWare.
+A new Bonk game developed by Pi Studios, Bonk: Brink of Extinction, was announced for the PlayStation Network, Xbox Live Arcade, WiiWare and the Nintendo 3DS.
 The title would have included cooperative play but it was cancelled.